dwysocki/gracedb-server/doc/source/rest.rst

 ..
 NOTE::
     Before using the REST client, credentials for authentication must be available.
-    Run ligo-proxy-init or, if using a robot certificate, set the appropriate environment variables (for more information, see :ref:`auth`).
+    Run ligo-proxy-init or, if using a robot certificate, set the environment variables ``X509_USER_CERT`` and ``X509_USER_KEY`` (for more information, see :ref:`auth`).

+..
+XXX Probably would be good to actually show people how to set these environment variables.

-The REST client is typically used in the Python interpreter or in a script to accomplish a specific task, such as retrieving information about events matching a query or creating a new event.
+The REST client is typically used in a script or in the Python interpreter to accomplish a specific task, such as creating a new event or retrieving information about events matching a query.
 The workflow involves importing the client class, instantiating the client, and then calling the desired method::

     from ligo.gracedb.rest import GraceDb, HTTPError